 Take Two chairman, the fabulously named Strauss Zelnick has made an official statement to the world regarding the British Board of Film Censors' decision to take the Manhunt 2 banning saga to the High Court.

-We are disappointed that the BBFC has decided to appeal its own Video Appeals Committee's judgement in favour of an 18-plus certificate for Manhunt 2.
-We believe the VAC decision was correct and do not understand the BBFC's decision to expend further
+disappointed that the BBFC has decided to appeal its own Video Appeals Committee's judgement in favour of an 18-plus certificate for Manhunt 2.
+We believe the VAC decision was correct and do not understand the BBFC's decision to expend further public

 The BBFC is applying for a judicial review of the decision by the Video Appeals Committee to overturn the Board's rejection of the video game Manhunt 2.
 The Board's challenge also seeks suspension of the Committee's decision that the game